cking0987/crk/interact.md

 ---
-layout: default
+layout: single
-author_profile: true
+title: interact
 ---

-# Email?
+## email?

 If you're into that sort of thing, you can contact me at <charlesrichardking@gmail.com>.